Team title: Solar Indices and Irradiance

 Karin Muglach (NASA GSFC, USA), email@example.com

-Keywords (activity type): Understanding, Requirements, Modeling, Forecasting, Data Utilization
+Keywords (activity type): Modeling, Forecasting, Community Scoreboard, Data Utilization

 Solar XUV (0.1-10 nm), EUV (10-120 nm), and FUV (120-200 nm) radiation is absorbed in the Earth's upper atmosphere, driving ionization and heating of the neutral atmosphere.
-Current Ionosphere-Thermosphere (IT) models are capable of using measured VUV (0 to 200 nm) spectral information to drive the models, as well as modeled EUV spectra based on solar indices (e.g. F10.7, the solar radio flux at 10.7 cm, along with Mg II core-to-wing ratio, total magnetic flux) used as a proxy for EUV activity.
+Current Ionosphere-Thermosphere (I/T) models are capable of using measured VUV (0 to 200 nm) spectral information to drive the models, as well as modeled EUV spectra based on solar indices (e.g. F10.7, Mg II core-to-wing ratio, and SSN).

 Link to team external website: